-I help many of my clients get their query letters into shape before they send their novel off to agents.
+I’ve often helped writers get their query letters and submission material into shape before they send their work off to agents.
 I’ve even written a blog post on how to find an agent.
 But I’m often asked for advice on the process of submitting to literary agents more generally.
-It’s something that’s often shrouded in mystery, and sometimes the etiquette can be confusing.
+It’s something that’s shrouded in mystery, and sometimes the etiquette can be confusing.
 What do you do if you get a request for a full manuscript?
 What if an agent wants a phone call?
 Should you thank an agent for responding, even if they reject your manuscript?
 What happens if you get an offer?
-If you don’t have author friends or connections who are familiar with traditional publishing, these questions can leave your head spinning.
+If you don’t have author friends to ask, these questions can leave your head spinning.

 1: Don’t reply to rejections unless you were given personalised feedback